cabol/shards/README.md

   different tables with different pick-functions each.

 Furthermore, when a new table is created, the [<i class="icon-refresh"></i> **State**](#state) is created for that table as well.
-The reason of the **State** is to store information related to that table, such as: number of shards, pick functions, etc. For more information go to the [<i class="icon-refresh"></i> **State Section**](#state).
+The purpose of the **State** is to store information related to that table, such as: number of shards, pick functions, etc. For more information go to the [<i class="icon-refresh"></i> **State Section**](#state).